NOALBS/gps-logger/README.md

   > Please keep in mind I just left everything styled like I have it in my stream, to truly make it your own all it takes is a little tinkering with CSS.

-If you have any issues feel free to submit them here on GitHub, or message me on Discord.
+If you have any issues feel free to submit them here on GitHub, or message me on Discord @ b3ck#3517.
 - To see it in action check out my livestream or VODs @ https://twitch.tv/b3ck